MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

 # PowerShell Desired State Configuration overview

-Desired State Configuration (DSC) is a feature of PowerShell where modules are structure in a specific way to simplify configuration management in Linux and Windows machines.
+Desired State Configuration (DSC) is a feature of PowerShell where modules are structured in a specific way to simplify configuration management in Linux and Windows machines.

 DSC is a declarative language, where the state of a machine is described using a format that should